awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 1. In the Terminal app, choose **Terminal**, **Quit Terminal**\.

-1. If you have not already entered a registration code in the WorkSpaces macOS client application, do so, and then choose **Amazon WorkSpaces**, **Quit Amazon WorkSpaces** to close the client application\.
+1. If you have not already entered a registration code in the WorkSpaces macOS client application, do so, and then choose **Amazon Workspaces**, **Quit Amazon Workspaces** to close the client application\.

 1. Restart the WorkSpaces macOS client application\.
 You should be prompted to update the client\.
 Accept the update\.

 ## Determining Your Client Version<a name="determine-version-osx"></a>

-To see which version of the WorkSpaces client you have, choose **Amazon WorkSpaces**, **About Amazon WorkSpaces**, or click the gear icon in the upper\-right corner and choose **About Amazon WorkSpaces**\.
+To see which version of the WorkSpaces client you have, choose **Amazon Workspaces**, **About Amazon Workspaces**, or click the gear icon in the upper\-right corner and choose **About Amazon Workspaces**\.

 ## Connecting to Your WorkSpace<a name="osx_connecting"></a>